apache/mxnet/docs/tutorials/vision/large_scale_classification.md

 ### Download imagenet

-For this tutorial, we will be using the full imagenet dataset which can be downloaded from http://www.image-net.org/download-images. `fall11_whole.tar` contains all the images.
+In this tutorial, we will be using the full imagenet dataset which can be downloaded from http://www.image-net.org/download-images. `fall11_whole.tar` contains all the images.
 This file is 1.2 TB in size and could take a long time to download.

 After downloading, untar the file.
 ```